Intracranial hemorrhage nursing: care plans, interventions, and NCLEX guide

 A 34-year-old male is brought to the ED after a motor vehicle collision with blunt trauma to the left temporal region.
 He was unconscious briefly at the scene, then became alert and conversational during transport.
 En route, he becomes increasingly drowsy, begins vomiting, and his GCS drops from 14 to 9.
 CT reveals a biconvex hyperdense collection over the left temporal lobe that does not cross suture lines.
 Which assessment finding would the nurse anticipate next?

-Answer: C. EDH causes ipsilateral CN III compression → ipsilateral fixed dilated pupil.
-The hematoma is on the LEFT, so the left uncus herniates through the tentorium, compressing the left CN III → LEFT pupil is dilated.
+Answer: B. EDH causes ipsilateral CN III compression and contralateral corticospinal tract findings.
+The hematoma is on the LEFT, so left uncal herniation compresses the LEFT CN III → LEFT pupil dilates.
 The corticospinal tract decussates, so left-hemisphere compression causes RIGHT hemiplegia.
-Answer C is correct: right fixed dilated pupil (ipsilateral CN III) and left hemiplegia (contralateral corticospinal).
+The combination of ipsilateral blown pupil and contralateral hemiplegia is the classic uncal herniation pattern.

 Question 3